-White House deputy press secretary resigns amid fallout from contentious phone call with reporter
+Deputy White House press secretary resigns amid fallout from contentious phone call with reporter

 Biden cast his candidacy as one that would restore empathy and decency to the White House, with his advisers taking pride in the fact that Trump allies compared him to Mr. Rogers, the Presbyterian minister turned popular children’s show host.

 But Biden himself often could become raw and unscripted, creating moments on the campaign trail where his own temper emerged.
-In Iowa, he told an 83-year-old farmer that he was a “damn liar,” and challenged him to a push-up contest when the man suggested Biden was “too old for the job” and questioned his son Hunter’s business decisions.
+In Iowa, he told an 83-year-old farmer that he was a “damn liar” and challenged him to a push-up contest when the man suggested Biden was “too old for the job” and questioned his son Hunter’s business decisions.

-There are few people on Biden’s campaign who engendered as much loyalty as Ducklo, who, particularly during his cancer treatment, became to totem for an operation that prided itself on gritty determination.
+There are few people on Biden’s campaign who engendered as much loyalty as Ducklo, who, particularly during his cancer treatment, became a totem for an operation that prided itself on gritty determination.

 One of Ducklo’s closest mentors is Bedingfield, who had been his boss at the Motion Picture Association before recruiting him as one of the first staffers on the close-knit campaign.

-Just before Election Day, Ducklo drove around to the homes and apartments of various campaign aides and distributed custom t-shirts he had made.
+Just before Election Day, Ducklo drove around to the homes and apartments of various campaign aides and distributed custom T-shirts he had made.
 Each had the aide’s name across the back — like a jersey — along with the number 20 and “Team of Killers” written on it, a reference to a Trump quote about Biden’s team.

-Among reporters — both male and female — Ducklo earned a reputation as a press aide who could be chatty and good-natured, but also one who was quick to anger; he was known for his temper, often turning combative and snappish, especially when managing a story that could cast Biden in a negative light.
+Among reporters — both male and female — Ducklo earned a reputation as a press aide who could be chatty and good-natured, but also one who was quick to anger.
+He was known for his temper, often turning combative and snappish, especially when managing a story that could cast Biden in a negative light.

 As senior White House staff privately discussed the incident, they considered not just Ducklo’s behavior toward Palmeri, which they all agreed was unacceptable, but also what one senior administration official said were the more complicated nuances of the situation.
 Ducklo was responding to a story about his personal life, this person said, and attempting to defend his girlfriend, who was also a female reporter and a person of color.

-Initially, Psaki and some others resisted the public push to fire Ducklo, arguing internally that part of the the promise of the Biden administration was not just to hold themselves accountable but to help their colleagues learn — and grow —from their mistakes.
+Initially, Psaki and some others resisted the public push to fire Ducklo, arguing internally that part of the promise of the Biden administration was not just to hold themselves accountable but to help their colleagues learn — and grow — from their mistakes.

 In many ways, the Biden team is being held to the standard that it set for itself, especially compared to the Trump administration, which was rife with unprofessional behavior.
 Trump’s first 2016 campaign manager, Corey Lewandowski, was charged with misdemeanor battery after an altercation with a female reporter.
 The charges were later dropped.